AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 After a search is executed, you cannot filter learners by instances.
 The option to select an instance from the **Select Instance** drop-down list is disabled.

-In addition, using the search results, you can choose a learner or user group, and perform the following actions:&nbsp;
+In addition, using the search results, you can choose a learner or user group, and perform the following actions:

 * Unenroll
 * Mark completion
 * Reset module

-While performing a search,&nbsp; the option Unenroll > Bulk in the&nbsp; Actions drop-down list is disabled for the&nbsp; Course/Learning Program.
+While performing a search,  the option Unenroll > Bulk in the  Actions drop-down list is disabled for the  Course/Learning Program.

 # Share QR code with learners to enroll, complete or both {#shareqrcodewithlearnerstoenrollcompleteorboth}